sidneyjperkins/journle/README.md

-# nejmle
+# journle
-guess a NEJM randomized control trial name in four tries
+guess a randomized control trial name in six tries